Duke Energy: History

-New nuclear power plant
+Proposed nuclear plant

 On March 16, 2006, Duke Power announced that a Cherokee County, South Carolina site had been selected for a potential new nuclear power plant.
 The site is jointly owned by Duke Power and Southern Company.
-Duke plans to develop the site for two Westinghouse Electric Company AP1000 (advanced passive) pressurized water reactors.
-Each reactor is capable of producing approximately 1,117 megawatts.
+Duke planned to develop the site for two Westinghouse Electric Company AP1000 (advanced passive) pressurized water reactors.
+Each reactor would have been capable of producing approximately 1,117 megawatts.
 (See Nuclear Power 2010 Program.)

 On December 14, 2007, Duke Power submitted a Combined Construction and Operating License to the Nuclear Regulatory Commission, with an announcement that it will spend $160 million in 2008 on the plant with a total cost of $5 billion to $6 billion.
 The plant was approved in 2016.

-In August 2017, Duke decided to seek permission from the North Carolina Utility Commission to cancel the project due to the bankruptcy of Westinghouse and "other market activity", although they will retain the option of restarting the project at some point in the future if circumstances change.
+In August 2017, Duke decided to seek permission from the North Carolina Utility Commission to cancel the project due to the bankruptcy of Westinghouse and "other market activity", although they retained the option of restarting the project at some point in the future if circumstances change.

 This site would have been adjacent to the old site, which was never completed and abandoned in the early 1980s, and used by James Cameron as a film set for the 1989 movie The Abyss.

-In 2018, Duke Energy decided not to include new nuclear power in its long-range plans.
+In 2018, Duke Energy announced that they had decided not to include new nuclear power in their long-range plans.